froi03/AI-SDLC-Workshop-Day1/USER_GUIDE.md

 10. [Search & Advanced Filtering](#10-search--advanced-filtering)
 11. [Export & Import](#11-export--import)
 12. [Calendar View](#12-calendar-view)

+---

+## 1. Authentication

+### Quick Overview
+- WebAuthn/passkey-only sign-in with 7-day sessions stored in an HTTP-only cookie.
+- `/` and `/calendar` are protected behind the login wall; unauthenticated visitors are redirected to `/login`.
+- Every account can register multiple authenticators (fingerprint, Face ID, security keys, etc.).

+### Registering A Passkey
+1. Click **Login** in the global header or navigate to `/login`.
+2. Switch to **Create your passkey**, enter your email and display name, then press **Register passkey**.
+3. Approve the browser’s WebAuthn prompt.
+Supported authenticators include Touch ID, Windows Hello, Android biometrics, and FIDO security keys.
+4. Successful registration signs you in immediately and redirects to your requested destination (defaults to the dashboard).

+### Signing In With A Passkey
+1. Open `/login` and stay on **Sign in with your passkey**.
+2. Enter the email you used during registration and click **Sign in**.
+3. Approve the WebAuthn prompt.
+Redirects honour the `?next=` query string so deep links survive the login flow.

+### Logging Out
+- Use the **Logout** button in the header to clear the session cookie and return to `/login`.
+- Sessions automatically expire after seven days or sooner if the cookie is removed.

+### Tips & Troubleshooting
+- WebAuthn requires a modern browser.
+If you see “Browser not supported”, upgrade to the latest Chrome, Edge, Firefox, or Safari.
+- Challenges are valid for ~5 minutes.
+If you wait too long, restart the flow to fetch a new challenge.
+- You can re-register additional authenticators by repeating the registration flow on new devices.
+- Error messages bubble up inline on the login page so you can retry immediately.

+---

+## 12. Calendar View
 ### What It Does
 - Presents todos in a Singapore-timezone monthly grid so you can spot busy days and public holidays.
 - Lets you drill into a single day, review details, and update completion without leaving the calendar.